M-Media-Group/Vue3-GateKeeper/README.md

 #### handle: fail() | undefined

-The main gate handler.
+The main GateKeeper.
 If the gate should NOT pass, then you should return `this.fail()`, otherwise, do not return anything.

 #### route: RouteLocationRaw | false